Inshushinak: Name

 Inshushinak's name can be translated as "lord of Susa".
 It is a loanword which originated in Sumerian, with apheresis, otherwise rarely attested in this language, resulting in the shift from ^{d}nin-šušinak to Inshushinak.
 (Note: It is often assumed that the name Inanna similarly developed through the loss of the first vowel in a theonym which initially started with the same sign, nin-an-ak, though this view is not universally accepted.)
 As suggested by Frans Wiggermann, Inshushinak's name might have originally developed in the Uruk period, when according to him Mesopotamians established a colony in Susa.
 He proposes that alongside Ninazu, Ningishzida, Ishtaran and Tishpak he can be considered one of the members of a category of deities he refers to as the "Transtigridian snake gods", who likely developed on the border between the cultural spheres of Mesopotamia and Elam.

 The most common spelling of Inshushinak's name in cuneiform was ^{d}In-šu-ši-na-ak, though other phonetic syllabic variants such as ^{d}In-su-uš-na-ak, In-sú-uš-nak, ^{d}In-šu-uš-na-ak and Šu-ši-na-ak are also attested, in addition to logographic ones.
 A well attested example of the latter is ^{d}MÚŠ.
 In Neo-Elamite sources the variant ^{d}MÚŠ.LAM is attested, with the last sign presumed to be derived from the Akkadian term lammu, used to designate the underworld.
 Further logographic spellings include ^{d}MÚŠ.EREN, ^{d}NIN.MÚŠ.EREN and ^{d}MÚŠ.ḪU.LAM.

+Due to the name occurring in Linear Elamite as i-n-su-š-na-k/k_{2} or i-n-su-ši-na-k/k_{2} and in Cuneiform from the first half of the 2nd Millenium BC as in-su/su_{2}-uš-na-ak, Desset et al. suggests that the Elamite pronunciation of the name, at least in Old Elamite, was Insuš(i)nak, with the i vowel being lost in vowel reduction.
+The name was spelled as Insušnak already in some Linear Elamite inscriptions by Puzur-Inshushinak, meaning the pronunciation goes back to Puzur-Inshushinak’s time.
+The Akkadian pronunciation/spelling of the name is attested as Šušinak in texts from the Old Babylonian period onwards, along with Sušinak from Puzur-Inshushinak’s name.